KrzysztofCzapla/czapla-blog/posts/blog/first.md

 ## Blogging Engine

-Inspired by [braindead](https://github.com/grski/braindead) by Olaf Górski I decided to write my own blogging engine that can fit my needs.
+Inspired by [braindead](https://github.com/grski/braindead) by Olaf Gorski I decided to write my own blogging engine that can fit my needs.
 It didn't take a lot of time but it was a fun experience.

 Basic idea is to write posts in markdown and using jinja2 templates transform them automatically into html that can